MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/nuget.md

 * Use a version that is different from the build number.
 You can customize the major, minor, and patch versions for your packages in the NuGet task, and let the task generate a unique prerelease label based on date and time.

-* Use a script in your build process to generate the version.
+* Use a script in your build pipeline to generate the version.

 #  [YAML](#tab/yaml)